William Davis (Royal Navy officer)

-Admiral Sir William Wellclose Davis (11 October 1901 - 29 October 1987) was a British Royal Navy officer who went on to be Vice Chief of the Naval Staff.
+Admiral Sir William Wellclose Davis, (11 October 1901 – 29 October 1987) was a British Royal Navy officer who served as Vice Chief of the Naval Staff from 1954 to 1957.

 Early life and education

-Davis was the elder son of Walter Stewart Davis (1856–1946), JP, of the Indian Political Department, and Georgina (died 1925), daughter of David Ross, CIE.
+Davis was the elder son of Walter Stewart Davis (1856–1946), of the Indian Political Department, and Georgina (died 1925), daughter of David Ross.
 The Davis family were landed gentry, of Well Close, Brockworth, Gloucestershire; Davis's middle name came from the family estate.
 Davis was educated at Summer Fields School in Oxford, the Royal Naval College, Osborne, and the Royal Naval College, Dartmouth.

 Naval career

 Davis joined the Royal Navy in 1915, during the First World War.